-This new lump-sum payment of £300 will be payable to qualifying persons whose isolation begins on or after 10 January 2022.
+This lump-sum payment of £300 is payable to qualifying persons whose isolation begins on or after 10 January 2022.

 They must have registered a positive lateral flow device (LFD) test with the Isle of Man Government, or have received a positive result following a PCR test, and been instructed to isolate accordingly.

 A payment will only be made where a person has had to isolate for at least 4 days in a row and meets the other qualifying conditions set out below.